 4. DIY Coop Run

 This run uses half-inch hardware cloth that will protect anything that can harm chickens away.
-It has two kinds of walls, a short wall and a tall wall to slant the roof.
+It features two types of walls: a short one and a tall one, which slants the roof.
 A nice flexible flashing that has a peel and sticks underside to span over the gap between the deck roofline and the coop to prevent water from leaking in between.

-The design of this chicken coop included some unique features that make it predator-proof to keep the chickens safe and content when they aren’t allowed to roam freely outside.
+The design of this chicken coop includes some unique features that make it predator-proof to keep the chickens safe and content when they aren’t allowed to roam freely outside.
 In this way, your flock is safe from predators, such as foxes and coyotes.
-It also helps keep out birds of prey like raccoons and fisher cats.
+It also helps keep out predators like raccoons, fishercats, and birds of prey.
 They’re safe the rest of the time and have plenty of room, thanks to the run.

 6. Recycled Wood Chicken Run